Strong Hamel functions and symmetries: Strong Hamel functions and symmetries

 The second equality in \eqref{alphaX} is due to the fact that the horizontal distribution is a Lagrangian distribution for the symplectic $2$-form $\omega_L$, which is equivalent to the fact that the coefficients $N^i_j$ given by \eqref{delta} satisfy $g^{ij}N_j^k=g^{kj}N_j^i$, \cite{Bucataru07}.

-\begin{definition} A $0$-homogeneous $1$-form $\alpha\in \bigwedge^1(T_0M)$ is called: \begin{itemize} \item[(1)] a dual symmetry if it is geodesically invariant, namely it satisfies $\mathcal{L}_G\alpha=0$, \item[(2)] a strong dual symmetry if it is a dual symmetry and the semi-basic $1$-form $i_J\alpha$ is $d_J$-closed. \end{itemize} A $(-1)$-homogeneous vector field $X\in \mathfrak{X}(T_0M)$ is called: \begin{itemize} \item[(3)] a dynamical symmetry if it a symmetry of the geodesic spray, meaning $[G,X]=0$, \item[(4)] a strong dynamical symmetry if it is a dynamical symmetry and the vector field $JX$ is a vertical gradient. \item[(5)] an invariant vector field if $X(L)=0$. \end{itemize} \end{definition} A comprehensive discussion on dual symmetries, dynamical symmetries, and their interplay in non-autonomous dynamical systems can be found in \cite{MP95}.
+\begin{definition} A $0$-homogeneous $1$-form $\alpha\in \bigwedge^1(T_0M)$ is called: \begin{itemize} \item[(1)] a dual symmetry if it is geodesically invariant, namely it satisfies $\mathcal{L}_G\alpha=0$, \item[(2)] a strong dual symmetry if it is a dual symmetry and the semi-basic $1$-form $i_J\alpha$ is $d_J$-exact, meaning that there exists a non-constant, $0$-homogeneous function $f'$ such that $i_J\alpha=-d_Jf'$. \end{itemize} A $(-1)$-homogeneous vector field $X\in \mathfrak{X}(T_0M)$ is called: \begin{itemize} \item[(3)] a dynamical symmetry if it is a symmetry of the geodesic spray, meaning $[G,X]=0$, \item[(4)] a strong dynamical symmetry if it is a dynamical symmetry and the vector field $JX$ is a vertical gradient, meaning that there exists a non-constant, $0$-homogeneous function $f'$ such that $JX=g^{ij}\frac{\partial f'}{\partial y^j} \frac{\partial}{\partial y^i}$, \item[(5)] an invariant vector field if $X(L)=0$. \end{itemize} \end{definition} A comprehensive discussion on dual symmetries, dynamical symmetries, and their interplay in non-autonomous dynamical systems can be found in \cite{MP95}.

-We present now the main theorem of this work that connects strong Hamel functions, strong dual symmetries and strong dynamical symmetries.
+In the next theorem, we show that strong Hamel functions are uniquely determined by strong dual symmetries, which are uniquely determined by strong dynamical symmetries.
+We also clarify the relationship between the corresponding potential functions.

 \begin{theorem} We consider $G$ the geodesic spray of a Finsler metric $F$.
 Then, the following statements are equivalent: \begin{itemize} \item[i)] There exists a strong Hamel function for the geodesic spray $G$. \item[ii)] There exists a strong dual symmetry for $G$. \item[iii)] There exists a strong dynamical symmetry for $G$. \end{itemize} \end{theorem} \begin{proof} We will prove the equivalence between $i)$ and $ii)$.
-If $f$ is a strong Hamel function of the geodesic spray $G$, then it follows that there exists the $0$-homogeneous function $f'$ such that $f=G(f')=\nabla f'$ and $\delta_Gf=0$.
+If $f$ is a strong Hamel function of the geodesic spray $G$, then there exists a $0$-homogeneous potential function $f'$ such that $f=G(f')=\nabla f'$ and $\delta_Gf=0$.

 Using the commutation rule $d_J\nabla=\nabla d_J+d_h+2i_R$, we obtain the following equivalent expression of the $1$-form $\alpha$ introduced in \eqref{alpha}: